-2020 2019 2018 2017 2016 2015 2014
+Schedule of For the Fise

-Annual money-weighted rate of return,
+2021 2020 2019 2018 2017 2016 2015 2014

-net of investment expenses 2.0% 5.5% 9.3% 12.6% 0.2% 2.6% 18.2%
+Annual money-weighted rate of return, net of investment expenses 27.5% 2.0% 5.5% 9.3% 12.6% 0.2% 2.6% 18.2%

-The rates of investment returns for the fiscal years 2020, 2015 and 2016 were much lower compared to other fiscal years.
+The rate of investment returns for the fiscal years 2020, 2015 and 2016 were much lower compared to other fiscal years.
 It reflected the impact of divergent and volatile global markets on LACERS investment portfolio over these reporting periods.
-Specifically for fiscal year 2020, investment return was impacted by the recent spread of COVID-19 which has continued to adversely impact global commercial activity and volatility in the global financial markets.
+For fiscal year 2020, investment return was impacted by the recent spread of COVID-19 which adversely impacted global commercial activity and volatility in the global financial markets.
+The substantial increase of investment return in fiscal year 2021, is primarily attributed to a strong recovery of the global financial market following the initial shock caused by the COVID-19 pandemic in the previous fiscal year.